 - Ancient Romans ate it for good luck.

 Tips for eating or cooking to get the health benefits of arugula:

 Eating arugula raw will likely provide your body with more of the healthy isothiocyanates than eating cooked arugula.

 Eating lightly cooked arugula, your body will absorb more of certain nutrients and carotenoids than when it is raw.

-Arugula is relatively lower in oxalate content than that in spinach, purslane, mustard greens, celery, etc. The greens can be safely used during pregnancy and lactation.
+Please Note: Arugula is relatively lower in oxalate content than in spinach, purslane, mustard greens, celery, etc. The greens can be safely used during pregnancy and lactation.